IncroyablePix/Math4BG/README.md

 ### lua54
 The lua interpreter library is **lua 5.4.2**.

+### GLM
+You also need to import GLM, which has no need to be build before.

 ### For all
 All libs are dynamically linked and shall be placed in the same directory as the executable.